 One mechanism used by Spam senders is to fake the envelope sender address.
-This results in an bounce notifications being sent to another server.
-This occurs when email validations are done after accepting the message, or when email has been relayed through an intermediate server.
+This results in a bounce notification being sent to another server.
+This occurs when email validations are done after accepting the message, or when the email has been relayed through an intermediate server.

-The Spamhaus Project maintain a set of lists aimed at blocking Spam.
-Its policies provide for easily removal from the list for legitimate mailers using a fixed address.
+The Spamhaus Project maintains a set of lists aimed at blocking Spam.
+Its policies provide for easy removal from the list for legitimate mailers using a fixed address.
 A link to the Spamhaus entry used is included in our bounce message.
 Use this link to determine why your address is blocked.

-We filter all incoming email through a spam filter which uses a number of DNS blacklists.
+We filter all incoming emails through a spam filter which uses a number of DNS blacklists.
 Sending domains which get listed on multiple blacklists are likely to have their email classified as SPAM.

-For new senders we may temporarily defer delivery of email using a greylist.
+For new senders, we may temporarily defer the delivery of email using a greylist.
 We attempt to avoid using the greylist if the mail is unlikely to be SPAM.
 Your email server should automatically retry the message after a reasonable delay, at which time it will be accepted.
-Some systems forward deferred email to separate servers tuned for redelivery.
-Depending on the IP addresses of these servers additional delays be be imposed.
+Some systems forward deferred emails to separate servers tuned for redelivery.
+Depending on the IP addresses of these servers additional delays be imposed.

 Greylisted email should never be bounced.
 If you receive a message indicating that the email has bounced and will not be delivered contact your email provider.
 To get the message delivered, resend it a few minutes after it was originally sent.
 Some servers send a message reporting the message has been delayed soon after it is sent.
 This notification should indicate that the message will be retried.

-Used as a primary filter greylisting can drop over 9o% of SPAM, while imposing minimal penalties on legitimate email. 🙂 We have adopted other approaches which significantly reduce the amount of email filtered using the greylist.
+Used as a primary filter greylisting can drop over 9o% of SPAM while imposing minimal penalties on legitimate email. 🙂 We have adopted other approaches that significantly reduce the amount of email filtered using the greylist.

 We apply the available mechanisms to allow the origin of our email to be verified.
 The two current mechanisms available are Sender Policy Framework (SPF) and Domain Key Identified Mail (DKIM).
 Both mechanisms rely on DNS to publish validation data.
 We have implemented both mechanisms.

 The two mechanisms perform disjoint validations.
-SPF verifies the sender address, but provides no validation of the content.
-DKIM verifies the content, but provides no validation of the envelope.
-Doing an SPF lookup on the signing domain, does provide some assurance that the both factors match.
+SPF verifies the sender’s address but provides no validation of the content.
+DKIM verifies the content but provides no validation of the envelope.
+Doing an SPF lookup on the signing domain does provide some assurance that both factors match.